The essentials on probation at work

 What is probationary period at work?

 Most employment contracts include a probation period.
 This preliminary period is for employers to understand if the candidate is the right fit for the role.
 Similarly, new employees can gauge the role to ascertain if it is right for them.
-Probation periods are not mandatory by law but are recommended for businesses to ensure that they have selected the right candidate for a role.
+Probation periods are common in many organisations but not required.
+Employers may choose to use them to better understand whether a new hire is the right fit.
 During this period, they can assess the performance of the new recruit, their drive, and if they are a good fit for the organisation in general.
-Although the probation period can be considered as a test, there are still legal terms that new employees are protected by.
-Employers need to be act in accordance with those terms and thus manage this period appropriately.
+Organisations usually follow their internal policies and current official guidance when managing this period.

 What are the employer’s and employee’s contractual rights during probationary periods?